joelpt/quickfort/readme.txt

 schedule.

-For users of Quickfort 1.x
+For users of Quickfort 1.x                                        {#forqf1users}
 --------------------------

 A few things have changed in Quickfort's basic operation in the move from 1.0 to 2.0:

 * Alt+D no longer opens a blueprint file AND plays it.
 Instead, Alt+F is now used to open a file, and Alt+D is used to play the file.
 This enables Alt+D to work a bit like a "stamp" tool, but may be disconcerting to experienced QF1 users at first.

 * QF2 now outputs DF macros by default.
 This is faster and more reliable than QF1's key-sending approach, though that approach is still supported; use Alt+K to toggle modes.

-  BE SURE TO SET `[MACRO_MS:0]` in your DF's `data/init/init.txt` or macro playback will be slow.
+* BE SURE TO SET `[MACRO_MS:0]` in your DF's `data/init/init.txt` or macro playback will be slow.

-Windows Quick Start
+Windows Quick Start                                             {#winquickstart}
 -------------------

 BEFORE YOU BEGIN: QF2 uses DF macros to designate your blueprints in Dwarf Fortress.
 To ensure your experience doesn't suck:

 * Quit Dwarf Fortress if it is running.
 * Edit your DF's `data/init/init.txt` file and set the `MACRO_MS` option to `[MACRO_MS:0]`.

 Failing to do so will result in painfully slow macro playback.

-First time usage:
+### First time usage ###

 1. Download and extract the Quickfort2...zip file.
 2. Run Quickfort.exe.
 3. Launch Dwarf Fortress and get into a Fortress mode game.
 4. Press Alt+F to open the Quickfort file browser.
 5. Browse into the Tests folder and select `obama.csv`
 6. Some information will be shown about the blueprint in a popup window.
 Click OK to continue.
 7. Follow Quickfort's tooltip instructions to switch to Designate mode and select an empty underground z-level.
 8. Press Alt+V to see the outline of where the blueprint will be placed.
 The entire area should be clear.
 9. If you are satisfied (start at least 3 cells from the map edge), press Alt+D to designate.
 10. Wait a few seconds while the blueprint is designated.

-Linux/OSX Quick Start
+Linux/OSX Quick Start                                         {#linuxquickstart}
 ---------------------

 You must have Python 2.6.4 installed.